cyso/omniconf/README.rst

 Support for Python 3.3 was dropped in version 1.3.0 .
 Support for Python 3.8 was added in version 1.3.1 .
+Support for Python 3.4 was dropped in version 1.4.0 .
+Support for Jython was dropped in version 1.4.0 .

 License
 -------